top of page

 Mounts

 I recommend using acid-free mounts.
 These will protect your artwork and not yellow over time.
+A picture mount or matt board also protects the artwork by creating a barrier between your art and the glazing.

 Examples of my framed linocut prints